 – vegetables such as cabbage, spinach and broccoli (avoid apples), carrot tops are better than actual carrots

 Rabbits should also be encouraged to exercise outside each day to encourage gut motility and prevent vitamin D deficiency and do not give supplements unless prescribed.
 It is far more important to feed a balanced diet.

 Signs of dental disease to look for are weight loss, drooling or sticky front paws, eating less or change in feeding preferences, sticky eyes, reduced grooming and a dirty bottom.
-If you see any of these symptoms in your rabbit veterinary advice should be sought.
+If you are worried, pop your bunny in for a check up.